api-search/strategy-core/README.md

   - blog-feeds
   - videos
 ```
-## APIs Must Be Supported and Have Feedback Loops
+## APIs Must Be Supported and Have Feedback Loops (apis-must-be-supported-and-have-feedback-loops)
 All APIs must have support mechanisms to ensure API consumers have self-service or direct support channels, as well as regular feedback loops for soliciting feedback or answering specific API questions from consumers, going beyond the problems consumers may have encountered using APIs.

 ```